Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: Examples

 For what concerns the variance of $u_t$ the rule changes, since in this case we consider $f(u_t)=u_t^2$, so that the root can have up to $2$ incoming edges.
 This times the only trees that we can builds according to the rule have the form

 where the dots denote that we can concatenate an arbitrary number of $\alpha$-vertices.
-Note that, since $\beta$-vertices can only close the concatenation, we can practically forget about them when computing the combinatorial part of the series.
-As for the calculation of the expectation of $u_t$, the sum over all linear trees is rather simple.
-Yet one must recall that this time the elementary differential is different in that the derivative of $u^2$ produces a factor $2$.
+Note that, since $\beta$-vertices can only close the concatenation, we can effectively forget about them when computing the combinatorial part of the series.
+This time the elementary differential is different in that the derivative of $u^2$ produces a factor $2$.
 Then the contribution from the root and all the concatenations of $\alpha$-vertices yields

 Now consider all trees of the second kind above.
 This time, to account for the symmetry factor, we must distinguish the case where the number of vertices on both sides of the tree coincide or not.
 Denoting by $\cT^2$ the second family of trees,